 There we met two German ladies, lost, asking for help.
 I explained the road, shown the map, but they didn't believe that that's the answer, so they went to chat with someone else.
 It was odd, but each to their own.

-We had a meal, a bit of a rest and then we descended on a local beach.
+We had a meal, a bit of a rest, and then we descended on a local beach.
 Since this was our last location near the ocean, we decided that we'd stay here for the night.
-From the beach was a good view on the bridge, and also on an island, not too far away.
+From the beach was a good view of the bridge, and also on an island, not too far away.
 This sparked my curiosity.

-Having the time, I decided that I'll swim on that island to check it out.
-On my way there I started to question such decision, as there was nobody in sight there.
+Having the time, I decided that I'll swim to that island and check it out.
+On my way there I started to question such a decision, as there was nobody in sight there.
 "What if it's private...
 It's fashionable to own an island these days," I thought.
 Once I got out of the water, I found out that there's a small fence around the island, and inside was maintained park with a few mansions.
 I stayed outside of the fence, but took a look at what's inside.
-Near one of the structures I saw a couple in very posh dresses, having a stroll.
+Near one of the structures, I saw a couple in very posh dresses, having a stroll.
 Then I noticed a security guard walking around.
 "Ayy, it is private..." me thinking.

 Suddenly, the guard was coming from behind one rock on the beach.
 "Oh bugger, he's going to get me..
-So what; there was no sign about private property or trespassing, I didn't crossed the fence, what's he going to tell me?"
+So what; there was no sign about private property or trespassing, I didn't cross the fence, what's he going to tell me?"
 I stood prepared for the confrontation.
-He walked towards me, but to my surprise he just passed and kept his way.
+He walked towards me, but to my surprise, he just passed and kept his way.
 "What?"
-Turned out, one of the fancy ladies lost her hat in the wind, and this guy just went to collect it.
-Ok then.
-So it was me who had to start the conversation, as I was keen to find out what's the deal with the island.
-His English was pretty much nonexistent, thus no big conversation happened.
-But he confirmed that it has a restricted access; then he went for a leaflet which he handed it to me and disappeared behind a locked gate.
-So before starting swimming back, I've opened the leaflet where I found everything about the island in English.
-Yey!
-So.. the island, called San Simon, has a pretty interesting history.
-Among others, it was a monastery from before 10th to 18th century; it witnessed the war of Spanish Succession; from 19th century, it was a quarantine island for the sick, and during the 2WW it was the biggest concentration camp of Spain.
-Nowadays it's a museum operated by the Galician Government, accessible by a boat once you get entry tickets.
+It turned out, one of the fancy ladies lost her hat in the wind, and this guy just went to collect it.
+Ok then; as I was keen to find out what's the deal with the island, it was me who had to start the conversation.
+His English was pretty much nonexistent; thus, no big talk happened.
+But he confirmed that it has restricted access, handed me a leaflet in English, and disappeared behind a locked gate.
+So, before starting swimming back, I opened the flyer and found out that the island, called San Simon, has a pretty interesting history.
+Among others, it was a monastery from before 10th to 18th century, and it witnessed the war of Spanish Succession — which added stories about a hidden golden treasure.
+From the 19th century, it was a quarantine island for the sick, and during the WW2 it was the biggest concentration camp of Spain.
+Nowadays, it's a museum operated by the Galician Government, and it is accessible by a boat once you get entry tickets.
 Cool!

 Cool was also the view from the beach where we slept that night: